This recipe for Papas con chorizo, or potatoes with Mexican sausage, is a classic Mexican breakfast dish that requires only a few ingredients.

 - Side Dish: Papas con chorizo can also be served as a flavorful side dish alongside main courses like grilled meats or roasted chicken or as an accompaniment to rice and beans.

-Papas con chorizo can be stored in the freezer for up to 2-3 months.
-It's best to consume it within this timeframe for optimal taste and texture.
+In the freezer: Papas con chorizo can be stored in the freezer for up to 2-3 months.

 - 1 pound about 4 medium-small Russet or Yukon Gold potatoes, cooked and diced (or a bag of frozen diced potatoes)